 Getting sober is not easy, but the effort you put into it pays off — such as gaining all the benefits of being sober.
 Your mind clears, and you can focus on things other than alcohol or drugs.
 You can accomplish tasks and fulfill responsibilities because your days are not filled with seeking and using substances.

 Whether this is the first time you’ve gotten sober or the tenth time, be proud of yourself.
 Being sober is a huge accomplishment.
-It comes with many benefits you have earned and deserve, like the ones listed below.
+It has many benefits you have earned and deserve, like the ones listed below.

 Make Better Decisions

 Before getting sober, your decisions were made with an intoxicated brain.
 The only thing it truly cared about was consuming more substances.
-Now, you can make rational decisions based on sound judgment rather than compulsions and cravings.
+You can make rational decisions based on sound judgment rather than compulsions and cravings.

 Heal the Whole Body

 Alcohol and drugs like opioids and stimulants damage the brain and the body.
 Overuse of substances affects the kidneys, liver, lungs, heart, and more.
 When you stop misusing substances, your body repairs the areas affected.
 Mental and physical health are directly connected.
 If one is unhealthy, the other will also be.